 The received signal strength indicator (RSSI) is an estimate of the signal strength in the channel to which the receiver is tuned.
 The RSSI measurement is done after the channel filter, so it is only a measurement of the in-band signal power (desired or undesired).
 There are two methods for reading the RSSI value and several different options for configuring the returned RSSI value.
 The fastest method for reading the RSSI is to configure one of the four fast response registers (FRR) to return a latched RSSI value.
 The latched RSSI value is measured once per packet and is latched at a configurable amount of time after RX mode is entered.
 The fast response registers can be read in 16 SPI clock cycles with no requirement to wait for CTS.
-The RSSI value may also be read out of the GET_MODEM_STATUS command.
+The RSSI value may also be read out of the GET\MODEM\STATUS command.
 In this command, both the current RSSI and the latched RSSI are available.
-The current RSSI value represents the signal strength at the instant in time the GET_MODEM_STATUS command is processed and may be read multiple times per packet.
-Reading the RSSI in the GET_MODEM_STATUS command takes longer than reading the RSSI out of the fast response register.
+The current RSSI value represents the signal strength at the instant in time the GET\MODEM\STATUS command takes longer than reading the RSSI out of the fast response register.
 After the initial command, it takes 33 μs for CTS to be set and then the four or five bytes of SPI clock cycles to read out the respective current or latched RSSI values.

-The RSSI configuration options are set in the MODEM_RSSI_CONTROL API property.
+The RSSI configuration options are set in the MODEM\RSSI\CONTROL API property.
 The latched RSSI value may be latched and stored based on the following events: preamble detection, sync detection, or a configurable number of bit times measured after the start of RX mode (minimum of 4 bit times).
 The requirement for a minimum of four bit times is determined by the processing delay and settling through the modem and digital channel filter.
-In MODEM_RSSI_CONTROL, the RSSI may be defined to update every bit period or to be averaged and updated every four bit periods.
+In MODEM\RSSI\CONTROL, the RSSI may be defined to update every bit period or to be averaged and updated every four bit periods.
 If RSSI averaging over four bits is enabled, the latched RSSI value will be delayed to a minimum of seven bits after the start of RX mode to allow for the averaging.
 The latched RSSI values are cleared when entering RX mode so they may be read after the packet is received or after dropping back to standby mode.
 If the RSSI value has been cleared by the start of RX but not yet latched, a value of 0 will be returned if it is attempted to be read.